Chart Color Schemes

 Cobblebank is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Cobblebank's dwelling structure, as per the latest Census, was 99.7% houses and 0.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Cobblebank stood at 4.9%, with mortgaged dwellings at 61.6% and rented ones at 33.5%.
-The median monthly mortgage repayment was $1,850, below Melbourne metro's $2,000 average, while the median weekly rent figure was $370, compared to Melbourne metro's $390.
-Nationally, Cobblebank's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Cobblebank's dwelling structure, as per the latest Census, consisted of 99.7% houses and 0.3% other dwellings, compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Cobblebank was at 4.9%, with mortgaged dwellings at 61.6% and rented ones at 33.5%.
+The median monthly mortgage repayment was $1,850, lower than Melbourne metro's $2,000.
+Median weekly rent in Cobblebank was $370, compared to Melbourne metro's $390.
+Nationally, Cobblebank's mortgage repayments were lower at $1,850 versus the Australian average of $1,863, and rents were less at $370 compared to the national figure of $375.

 Frequently Asked Questions - Housing